School-of-the-Ancients/sota-beta/README.md

 ## Troubleshooting

 - **"API_KEY not set" errors**: Ensure your `.env` file is present and you restarted `npm run dev` after adding it.
+- **"OPENAI_API_KEY environment variable not set" errors**: Either populate the OpenAI fields in your `.env` file or switch the realtime provider toggle back to Gemini.
 - **Microphone permissions**: Clear browser permissions if you accidentally deny access; audio capture is required for real-time chat.
 - **Slow or missing visuals**: Imagen requests can take a few seconds.
 Watch the developer console for network errors if images do not appear.